-One thing I notice when watching some of the edgier television shows released on DVD for home viewing, is the excellent music selections that appear incidentally at the end or in the middle of a show, sort of audio riffs on some programatic theme.
+One thing I notice when watching some of the edgier television shows released on DVD for home viewing, is the excellent music selections that appear incidentally at the end or in the middle of a show, sort of audio riffs on some pragmatic theme.
 Whoever is choosing this music has a great ear for matching mood to sound.

-Lately I’ve taken to following up and tracking down some great CD’s by finding a soundtrack compilation CD in the library collection, say music from the excellent HBO Shakespearian gone Western series Deadwood.
+Lately I’ve taken to following up and tracking down some great CD’s by finding a soundtrack compilation CD in the library collection, say music from the excellent HBO Shakespearean gone Western series Deadwood.
 Going through the list of performers on the CD leads me to these blues/folk/roots recordings in the library collection that I might otherwise have missed:

-Press On by June Carter Cash, a Grammy award-winning recording issued late in her career.
+- Press On by June Carter Cash, a Grammy award-winning recording issued late in her career

-1963 Isn’t 1962 by Bukka White, a terrific live recording of the blues great made after his “re-discovery” in 1963.
+- 1963 Isn’t 1962 by Bukka White, a terrific live recording of the blues great made after his “re-discovery” in 1963.